 Most of our groups consist of 10 travellers or more and will be accompanied by a national escort.
-There will usually be no more than 24 travellers in the land tour, although you may encounter other Wendy Wu tour groups while you are travelling.
+There will usually be no more than 24 travellers in a Victoria Mekong group, although you may encounter other Wendy Wu tour groups while you are travelling.